Helm Chart

 bucket: ncps

-endpoint: http://minio.minio.svc.cluster.local:9000
+endpoint: http://garage.garage.svc.cluster.local:3900

 region: us-east-1

-forcePathStyle: true # Required for MinIO
+forcePathStyle: true # Required for Garage and most self-hosted S3 servers

-accessKeyId: minioadmin
+accessKeyId: your-access-key

-secretAccessKey: minioadmin
+secretAccessKey: your-secret-key

 Redis Configuration (High Availability)#